Sylviawzy/Sylviawzy.github.io/index.md

 ## Research Work Experiences

+#### [READS Lab at Harvard University](https://www.readslab.org) | Boston, US | Research Assistant
+_June 2018-present_
+-	Created K-4 books, curriculum andn multimedia resources for app content development and ensured alignment of content to the World Wide Web Consortium's (W3C) standards
+- Assisted the analytic and writing team to prep data and helped draft analytic plans and develop reports and articles for publication
+- Asisted the logistics for the large RCT including survey, assessment and material preparation

 #### [Language for Learning Research Group at Harvard University](https://projects.iq.harvard.edu/uccelli) | Boston, US | Research Assistant
 _July 2017-present_
--	Conducted IRT, CLT and correlational analyses for 3 research-designed measures for adolescents’ intercultural fluency (IF)
+-	Conducted IRT, CLT and correlational analyses for 3 researcher-designed measures for adolescents’ intercultural fluency (IF)
 -	Devised a coding scheme and coded 261 students’ written responses to a hypothetical intercultural scenario using CLAN
 -	Built regression model using STATA to assess links between IF, language status and cultural experiential characteristics